ItsJonQ/jonquach/src/posts/2019-01-07-writing-release-notes.md

 Example:

 **Non-Pull Request specific**<br />
-"This _update_ fixes the interaction issues with the Button component when it is rendered within a Form."
+"This _update_ fixes the interaction issues with the `Button` component when it is rendered within a `Form`."

 **Pull Request specific**<br />
-"This _PR_ fixes the interaction issues with the Button component when it is rendered within a Form."
+"This _PR_ fixes the interaction issues with the `Button` component when it is rendered within a `Form`."

 This helps set us up for our next and final trick!